nexotc/nexotc-docs/docs/earning/referral-partner-program.md

 # Referral Partner Program

 !!! note "Bring Users.
 Earn Rewards."
-    The Referral Partner Program is built to reward traders contributors, community builders, and power users who bring new traders to NexOTC.
+    The Referral Partner Program is built to reward contributors who bring new traders to NexOTC.

 ## How It Works